vyuldashev/flysystem-curlftp/README.md

   'proxyUsername' => 'proxyuser',
   'proxyPassword' => 'proxypassword',

-  'verbose' => false // set verbose mode on/off
+  'verbose' => false, // set verbose mode on/off
-]);
+  'legacyTls' => false, // enable if you want to use TLS 1.2 ]);

 $filesystem = new Filesystem($adapter);